 At the highest level, you have your Organization.
 This maps directly to the organization that has a Memfault license.
 For most users, you will only have one Organization, the company you work for.

 There are a few scenarios where you may have access to multiple organizations such as if you are a contractor and have a Memfault account for different companies you are working with or if you have a personal Memfault account in addition to the one for the company you work with.

 You can see which organizations you have access to by clicking on your name in the top right hand corner, and clicking Change Organization from the drop down.
 Select the organization you wish to navigate to.

 To change to a different organization, simply click on the name and the selected organization will load.
 To set the organization loaded by default when navigating to https://app.memfault.com, click on the star icon next to that organization in the drop down.

 A Project is the umbrella under which Memfault organizes all the data related to a particular hardware product.
-Individual Devices check in periodically to the Project via the Memfault API, and the set of all checked-in Devices is called the Fleet.
+Individual Devices check in periodically to the Project using one of the Memfault SDKs or the Memfault API, and the set of all checked-in Devices is called the Fleet.